 The estimated fair value after measurement was based on the valuation of the underlying real estate collateral net of estimated costs to sell.
 These loans were classified as Level 3 assets.
-The impairment loss is gross of ceded reinsurance of \$1 million and \$4 million for the years ended December 31, 2015 and 2014, respectively.
+The impairment loss is gross of ceded reinsurance of \$1 million for the year ended December 31, 2015.